Cataracts in Dogs: Symptoms, Causes, and Treatment

 Other Possible Tests

 • Tonometry.
 This test measures the pressure inside the eye, also known as intraocular pressure.
 After a few numbing drops, we use a specialized instrument to take a quick reading on the cornea.
+This may rule out glaucoma.

 • Electroretinography.
 An ERG determines whether the dog’s retina is functioning properly, rules out other eye conditions, and checks if the dog is capable of cataract surgery.

-How Do You Treat Cataracts in Dogs?
+How to Treat Cataracts in Dogs?

 Cataract surgery for dogs is by far the most effective treatment for this condition.
 The most common procedure done is phacoemulsification.